Financial System

 Currency exchange (FX) rates indicate the real or perceived relative strength of an economy, at least in theory.
 In the real world, FX rates depend on supply and demand dynamics and react volatile to changes in a lot of economic variables:

-• A country which has a higher interest rate or a more attractive financial market than its peers should see capital inflows and thus its currency should become more expensive.
+- A country which has a real higher interest rate (real rate = nominal interest rate minus inflation rate) or a more attractive financial market than its peers should see capital inflows and thus its currency should become more expensive.

 Export-oriented companies often prefer a weaker home currency, because it makes their exports look cheaper for foreign buyers of their products.
 Private households however tend to prefer a stronger home currency, as it makes imported goods and services or traveling to foreign countries cheaper.